bakame-php/dice-roller/README.md

 - a `Pool` object;
 - a algorithm name;
-- a threshold to trigger the alogrithm;
+- a threshold to trigger the algorithm;

 The supported algorithms are: